 My husband and I just finished reading through Food Rules by Michael Pollan which contain a rule ‘eat all the junk food you want as long as you cook it yourself’.
 Isn’t this a great rule, especially for families with treat-loving kids?

 Kids love treats!
 And, I want to give my kids treats.
-But, I don’t want to givem the all the processed fats, sugars, and preservatives that store bought treats usually contain.
+But, I don’t want to give them all the processed fats, sugars, and preservatives that store bought treats usually contain.
 This means I try to ensure I frequently have healthier home-made treats on hand.

-Some of our favourite trail snack baked treats are coconut trail mix muffins, and a low fat, low sugar oatmeal raisin cookie.
-We’ve also enjoyed these chocolate almonds bars by Smitten Kitchen, but of course, any treat will do!
+Some of our best hiking snacks are coconut trail mix muffins, and a low fat, low sugar oatmeal raisin cookie.
+We also enjoy these chocolate almonds bars by Smitten Kitchen, but of course, any treat will do!

 Reusable fabric snack bags are great for home-baked goodies too, but muffins sometimes need a solid container to keep them from getting squished in the backpack.